aperkaz/taggr/README.md

 The whole UI is **[controlled](https://www.robinwieruch.de/react-controlled-components)**, so it renders determinstically based on props, using [pure componets](https://www.geeksforgeeks.org/reactjs-pure-components/).
 Note that some state is kept locally with Hooks, but thats UI state (ex. input contents before submission).

-Uses the **'smart' and 'dumb' component** [pattern](https://jaketrent.com/post/smart-dumb-components-react), only the `Page` component have side effects, passed as props by container components.
+Uses the **'smart' and 'dumb' component** [pattern](https://jaketrent.com/post/smart-dumb-components-react) where only the `Page` components have side effects, passed as props by container components.
 The whole UI can be tested and migrated form Redux and Electron easily.
 Check `frontend/src/components/pages/**/WithStore.tsx` for examples.

 In order to deploy the app, the `frontend` gets built into static assets and copied over to the `backend` module.